quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ### packet_lost
 Importance: Core

 This event is emitted when a packet is deemed lost by loss detection.
-Use the "trigger" field to indicate the loss detection method used for this decision.

 Data: